bpmn-io/design-principles/README.md

 ## Editors, not drawing tools

-Our editors are domain specific tools with a strong foundation on the standards they support.
+Our editors are domain specific tools with a strong alignment with the standards / foundational mechanisms they support.

 ### Examples